CIRCSE/lcl_lila_hands-on_2025/README.md

 - gather materials
   - load LiLa OWL to *instruct* the LLM
   - get the results of the example queries by quering the lila endpoint
-- combining them in order to promting the LLM
+- combining them in order to prompting the LLM
 - check the results